Skip to main content

 What to expect

-• Collaboration with other design and performance courses and professionals
+• Networking: Collaborate with students from other design and performance courses and with industry professionals.

-• Have access to Wimbledon's shared workshops.
-View the Wimbledon facilities
+• Creative facilities: Have access to Wimbledon's shared workshops.
+View the Wimbledon facilities.

 Mode of study